Universities and colleges have a unique set of needs for legal operations

 When looking for a college or university legal department matter management system, you should get exactly what you need, no more and no less.
 You want a system that meets all of your unique needs, without adding features you don’t need.
 You also need a legal operations system that is easy to use and learn.
 What you want is flexibility.

-Legal Files Software offers this flexibility by providing the versatility of a custom-built software and the affordability and user-friendly nature of a commercial off-the-shelf (COTS) solution.
+Legal Files Software offers this flexibility by providing the versatility of a custom-built software for case management and the affordability and user-friendly nature of a commercial off-the-shelf (COTS) solution.
 Our team also provides the implementation, training and support services to help you make the most of your legal operations system.

 When implementing a new legal operations system, we have one final piece of advice.
 Be consistent.
 By consistently using the new system, you will quickly become proficient in it, which will help your college or university legal department become more streamlined and organized.